 - We will keep any personal data we or need to provide you with any of the services we provide to you for the period during which that service is provided;

 - We may keep your contact details for as long as we have your consent to send you marketing information;

-- We may keep records of any transactions you enter with us for up to seven years plus the year when that transaction was made.
+- We may keep records of any transactions you enter with us for up to six years.
 This is so that we can respond to any complaints or disputes that arise in that period;

 - We will keep other personal data about you if it is necessary for us to do so to comply with the law.